-In the fourth week of each fall and spring semester, the registrar will submit a request for the next semester's course offerings to each chair.
+In the fourth week of each fall and spring semester, the Registrar will submit a request for the next semester's course offerings to each Chair.
 Chairs will comply with these requests after consultation with department or school faculty members, assuring that current descriptions of regularly offered courses are available for inclusion in the Institute catalog.

-By the first meeting of each class, each semester, every faculty member will have prepared and distributed a written syllabus for each of their courses for the forthcoming semester.
+By the first meeting of each class, each semester, every faculty member will have prepared and distributed a written syllabus for each of their courses for the forthcoming semester, which contains the information found in the Institute's syllabus template.
 These syllabi will reflect adequate coverage of departmentally developed curriculum expectations for each course.
-The chair/dean will be responsible for assuring that a copy of all syllabi for the courses offered by the department or school within a given semester will be on file in the department office and the dean's office prior to the end of the first week of class.
+The Chair/Dean will be responsible for assuring that a copy of all syllabi for the courses offered by the department or school within a given semester will be on file in the department office and the Dean's office prior to the end of the first week of class.